Frequently asked questions

 Who can use Truyu?

-Any Australian can install the Truyu app on their smartphone and receive data breach alerts.
+Any Australian can install the Truyu app on their smartphone for free and set up an account to start monitoring for Email Leaks and use Scam Checker.

-You will need to be over the age of 18 and have either an Australian driver's licence or Australian Passport to receive ID alerts.
+You will need to be over the age of 18 and have either an Australian driver's licence or Australian passport to get your free identity protection scan and subscribe for Truyu Alerts.

 Why is Truyu in a pilot?